Course at capacity! Join waitlist for the next live-stream Single Cell Analysis Boot Camp: June 3-4, 2021.

 Invoice Payment and Group Registrations: If you would prefer to pay by invoice/check, or would like to pay for a group of registrants, please email Columbia.scRNASeq@gmail.com with details.

-The Single Cell Analysis Boot Camp is hosted by Columbia University's Department of Environmental Health Sciences in the Mailman School of Public Health.
+The Single Cell Analysis Boot Camp is hosted by Columbia University's SHARP Program at the Mailman School of Public Health.